-On May 7, 1998, ManTech Environmental Corporation (ManTech), filed a petition for variance from requirements in rule 62-522.300(2)(a) of the Florida Administrative Code, under section 120.542 of the Florida Statutes and rule 28-104.002 of the Florida Administrative Code.
-The petition was for an emergency variance from rule 62-522.300(2)(a), which prohibits a zone of discharge for discharges through wells, in order to use its proprietary in-situ remedial technology.
+On May 17, 1999, ManTech Environmental Corporation (MEC), filed a petition for variance from requirements in rule 62-522.300(2)(a) of the Florida Administrative Code, under section 120.542 of the Florida Statutes and rule 28-104.002 of the Florida Administrative Code.
+The petition was for a variance from rule 62-522.300(2)(a), which prohibits a zone of discharge for discharges through wells, in order to use its proprietary insitu remedial technology.
 This process involves the installation of one or more temporary Class V underground injection control wells at the site of soil and ground water contamination.
-A notice of receipt of the petition was published in the Florida Administrative Weekly on June 12, 1998.
+A notice of receipt of the petition was published in the Florida Administrative Weekly on June 11, 1999.